Plain Bearings and Sleeve Bearings Information

 Plain bearings and sleeve bearings (also referred to as bushings or journal bearings) are used to constrain, guide or reduce friction in rotary or linear applications.
 They function via a sliding action instead of the rolling action used by ball, roller, and needle bearings.
 Plain bearings and sleeve bearings are made from a variety of materials and are often self-lubricating to provide smooth operation and greater durability.
 They consist of one part that is built up of many types of materials, layered and combined into a load carrying system.
 Plain and sleeve bearings are often very inexpensive, compact, lightweight, and have a high load-carrying capacity.

-Sleeve- A sleeve is a cylindrical bushing with straight inside and outside diameters.
+Sleeve- A sleeve bearing is a cylindrical with straight inside and outside diameters.

 Lined bearings use a different material for the bearing surface and the material.
 A lining is used on the bearing surface.